ethyca/fides/docs/fidesops/docs/tutorial/define_policy.md

 Below are methods to add a Policy, a Rule, and a Rule Target, plus a cleanup method that deletes Rules for convenience (handy if you'll be running this script multiple times).

+For more detailed information, [see the Policy Guide](../guides/policies.md).

 ### Define helper methods